Rwanda Threatens to Withdraw Troops from Mozambique Over Funding Concerns

 By: Isaac Kwabena Boadu Date: 16th March, 2026

-Rwanda’s Foreign Minister, Olivier Nduhungirehe, has announced that the country will pull out its troops from Mozambique unless sustainable funding is secured for their counter-terrorism mission.
-The decision stems from what Kigali perceives as unfair treatment, including sanctions, from nations benefiting from Rwanda’s intervention.
+Rwanda’s Foreign Minister, Olivier Nduhungirehe, has announced that the country will pull out their troops from Mozambique unless sustainable funding is secured for their counter-terrorism mission.
+The decision stems from what Rwanda perceives as unfair treatment, including sanctions, from nations benefiting from Rwanda’s intervention.

 This development follows recent US sanctions targeting Rwandan officials allegedly backing the M23 rebel group in eastern Congo, which has exacerbated tensions.
 Rwanda denies these allegations, with President Paul Kagame framing M23’s struggle as a defense of Congolese Tutsis’ rights.